Voltra/lightquery/docs-src/README.md

 ---
-title: User Guide
+title: User guide
 description: A lightweight alternative to jQuery
 lang: en-US
 ---
-# User Guide
+# User guide

 ## What is Lightquery